 Who pays for NHS fraud?

-This short animation provides examples of different types of fraud affecting the NHS, highlights the impact of NHS fraud and explains how to report it.
+This animation provides examples of different types of fraud affecting the NHS, highlights the impact of NHS fraud and explains how to report it.

-Types of NHS fraud
+Story of a fraud

 This animation introduces Fraudy, a fictional character representing a fraud, and follows it through a case example (based on a real case of NHS payroll fraud).
 Will Fraudy manage to remain invisible?

 This animation shows an example of working while off sick.
 It highlights the importance of reporting fraud and the consequences for those who commit it.